 If somebody called you a racist or a sexist, you'd probably get defensive.
 We know it's not okay to be perceived as those things and we feel ashamed when our actions are perceived as contributing to those systems.
 But if I called you an ableist would you have the same level of defensiveness?
 My guess is that you'd have no idea what I was even talking about.
 Ableism is discrimination or prejudice against people with disabilities.
 It's often characterized by a belief that people with disabilities are "inferior", that their minds and bodies are a "broken" version of normal, and that they are unable to fully participate in society.
 Ableism is pervasive in our culture and very few people seem to be aware of it or willing to do anything about it.
 But we can (and should!) change that.

 Those of us who do not have disabilities take for granted these challenges because we don't have to think about them.
-It's sort of like white people being unaware of their white privilege.
+It's sort of like white people being unaware of their racial privilege.
 We often don't realize how our whiteness opens particular doors for us or what unique challenges people of color deal with in navigating the world.
-The same could be said for "able" folks.
+The same could be said for "able" people.
 We often fail to recognize how the world caters to "able" people or consider the unique challenges those with disabilities face.
 The good news is, we can do something about it.

 Here are just a few things you can do today to start shifting your thinking and recognize the ways you contribute to systems that are ableist:

 - Pay attention to how you think about and interact with people with disabilities.
 Do you treat them differently than you do "typical" people?
 Why?
 Sometimes it's appropriate but sometimes it isn't.
 Be mindful about those interactions.